ellisalgernon/PS-tmp/README.md

 * **[Nexus Account](https://www.nexusmods.com/)**
   * Premium recommended for automated downloads and higher download speed.
 Otherwise, be prepared to click "*manual download*" 5k times.
 * **~~[VectorPlexus Account](https://vectorplexis.com/)~~**
-  * VectorPlexus is permanently down, please join the Discord to acquire any missing mods from the backup links.
+  * VectorPlexus is permanently down, please join the Discord to acquire any missing mods from the backup links. `no longer required for v0.9.1.x`
 * **[Mega Account](https://mega.io/)**
-  * Required for some files not hosted on Nexus.
+  * Required for some files not hosted on Nexus. `no longer required for v0.9.1.x`
 * **[LoversLab Account](https://www.loverslab.com/)**
   * You no longer need to log into LoversLab in Wabbajack *before* the installation, you will be prompted *during*, instead.

 ## 2.4 Steam Library Location
 Your Steam library <ins>must not be located</ins> in `Program Files`, it is a special folder protected by Windows UAC, which will cause issues down the line.
-Follow **[this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide)** to move your library somewhere else.
+Follow **[this tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide)** to move your library somewhere else.

 > No support will be provided for Skyrim installations located in `Program Files`.

 ## 2.5 Vanilla Skyrim Setup
 You will require an up-to-date and ideally freshly validated install of **[Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition)**.

-If starting from a fresh install: Launch the game, then exit once reaching the main menu.
-This will ensure any settings files required by Wabbajack are created in the Skyrim directories.
+If starting from a fresh install:
+* Launch the game from Steam.
+* Download the Creation Club content
+  * Only the free Creations included in the Special Edition upgrade are required, the others will simply not be used.
+  * Do <ins>not</ins> `alt + tab` out of the game while the files are downloading.
+* Exit the game.

-Set the Game languting to English - this is <ins>mandatory</ins> for installation.
-Open the Steam Skyrim "*Properties*" window, navigate to the "*Language*" tab and select "*English*" from the dropdown menu.
+Set the game language to English - this is <ins>mandatory</ins> for installation:
+* Open the Steam Skyrim "*Properties*" window.
+* Navigate to the "*Language*" tab.
+* Select "*English*" from the dropdown menu.

 Once the modlist installation is complete, any changes to your Steam Skyrim installation will not affect **PROJECT Skyrim** — it is a self-contained instance.
 This also means you can have multiple WJ modlists installed simultaneously, though they __**cannot be merged**__.